Key takeaways

 - Gift letters if you’re using gift money for your down payment

-Step 4: Apply for a Mortgage
+Step 4: Apply for a mortgage

 With your mortgage preapproval and your documents ready, it’s time to search homes for sale and call your real estate agent to find the right property.
 You’ll need to make an offer on a home and have it accepted before you can formally apply for a mortgage.
 There might be a little back-and-forth negotiating before you and the seller are satisfied, but that’s normal.

 When the offer is accepted, you can apply for the mortgage.
-This is when things start to get real, so take your time and fill everything out as accurately as possible.
+This is when things start to get real, so take your time and fill out everything as accurately as possible.
 Any mistakes or hiccups could cause problems with the verification process, so double-check your answers as you go.

 The mortgage application typically includes much of the same information as the preapproval, including: